Could the slow burn of languishing be the next big threat to employee engagement and wellness?

 So, if employees are not feeling their best, but they aren’t feeling their worst either, they end up in a languishing state.

-If employees are working in a languishing state, they are unlikely to be engaged in their work but still continue working to pay the bills.
+Suppose employees are working in a languishing state.
+In that case, they are unlikely to be engaged in their work but continue working to pay the bills.
 We all know that dis-engaged employees are highly unlikely to be at peak performance, impacting their wider team.
 This can have rippling implications on mental health in the workplace, leading to an increase in stress and anxiety.

 Languishing is highly related to our circumstances, so it will affect some employees more than others.